din1376/Delving-into-Mina/Readme.md

 #### When to Use o1js:
 If your project's state management fits within **eight on-chain field elements**, you're in the right place.
 Otherwise, you might need the experimental Offchain Storage API, like needing a bigger backpack for your adventure.

+For more details, refer to [“How to Develop a zkApp using o1js”](https://docs.minaprotocol.com/zkapps/o1js)

 ---
 ## **Protokit - The Advanced Sorcerer’s Choice**